PJC-1/node_one/README.md

 Node can tell us where we are or what file we are in with these helpful methods from the global object.
 - __dirname
 - __filename

+A common pattern that we see often in node.js is the function expression, example:

+var sayBye = function(){
+    console.log('bye');
+};

+sayBye();

+Note: that in this example we are creating the variable sayBye and storing an anonymous function that logs the string bye when invoked.
+You will notice that to invoke this function we call sayBye with parenthesis